joeFordTheNerd/Weather-Demo/README.md

 Final Notes
 -----------

 This project was built as part of a technical assessment under time constraints.
-While it is functional and visually appealing, some areas could be refined further with additional time.
+While it is functional and visually styled, some areas could be refined further with additional time.